Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 Openness to new environments, people and challenges.
 No two days are the same in outside sales.
 Every person, meeting and location is unique, so look for a rep who will make the most out of every situation (e.g., a delayed flight or last-minute cancellation).

 Charisma and confidence building in-person rapport.
-Look for a candidate who can make their leads feel good after speaking with them in person.
-Making instant connections should come easy, as well as active listening and reading non-verbal cues, facial expressions and tone of voice.
+Look for a candidate who makes instant connections easily.
+They should also be proficient in active listening and reading non-verbal cues, facial expressions and tone of voice.

 Inside sales vs. outside sales: key differences between roles